jumphone/FitDevo/README.md

 # Updates:

-**2022.07.13, v1.2.0 - High speed!** Improve the computational efficiency by using "qlcMatrix".
+**2022.07.13, v1.2.0 - Higher speed!** Improve the computational efficiency by using "qlcMatrix".

 **2022.07.01, v1.1.0 - New features!** Users can use "fitdevo.field" to build developmental potential field (DPF) and draw arrows.